 Was Jesus raised bodily from death after his crucifixion?
-And is belief that he was raised necessary for Christian faith and practice?
-Compelled by those questions, in 1989 I made a critical analysis of the biblical resurrection testimony.
-I concluded that Jesus’ body probably corrupted in the earth some two thousand years ago, but I was able to affirm that my faith does not depend upon an ancient miracle-story.
-The following is a more polished version of the essay I wrote back then.
-The essay presumes the historical existence of Jesus, about which I am now agnostic; I hope that it will prove interesting for readers regardless of their opinion on that question.
+Compelled by that question, in 1989 I made a critical analysis of the biblical resurrection testimony.
+I concluded that Jesus’ body probably corrupted in the earth soon after his death.
+The following is an expanded version of the essay I wrote back then to explain my reasoning.
+The essay presumes the historical existence of Jesus, about which I am no longer certain; I hope that it will prove interesting for readers regardless of their opinion on that issue.

-Then entered also that other disciple, who had arrived at the tomb first; and he saw, and he believed [Mary’s news, that Jesus’ body had been removed].
+Then entered also that other disciple, who had arrived at the tomb first; and he saw, and he believed [Mary’s statement that someone had removed Jesus’ body from the tomb].
 For they had not as yet perceived that scripture requires him to rise from the dead. — John 20:8-9

 Biblical scholars have spoken of two aspects of the resurrection, the objective and the subjective.
 The former usually refers to the question of what, if anything, happened to Jesus after his death, while the latter refers to the rise of the resurrection belief in the minds of his disciples.
 In examining the Christian scriptures’ testimony to the resurrection of Jesus, I found that the texts provide keys to understanding both aspects in a way that does not require belief in supernatural interventions.
 I also found that the two aspects constitute a unity.